Tanitoluwa Adewumi

 Tanitoluwa Emmanuel "Tani" Adewumi (born September 3, 2010) is a Nigerian-American chess player who currently holds the title of International Master (IM).
-A chess prodigy, he won the 2019 K-3 New York State chess championship at the age of 8 after having played the game for only a year while living with his refugee family in a homeless shelter in Manhattan.
+A chess prodigy, he won the 2019 K-3 New York State chess championship at the age of eight after having played the game for only a year while living with his refugee family in a homeless shelter in Manhattan.

 Early life

 Tanitoluwa is the son of Kayode James Adewumi (born June 24, 1976, Ado Ekiti, Nigeria) and Oluwatoyin Kuburat Adewumi (born June 16, 1981, Ado Ekiti).
 He has a brother who is seven years older.
 Kayode used to run a print shop in the Nigerian capital, Abuja, with 13 employees, and Oluwatoyin used to work as an accountant.

 Adewumi's family is devoutly Christian and have been threatened with violence by the Islamist terrorist organization Boko Haram.
 In June 2017, they left Nigeria for the United States and sought religious asylum.
-Philip Falayi, a pastor in Queens, New York, gave them temporary accommodation, and connected them with the New York City Department of Homeless Services.
+Philip Falayi, a pastor in Queens, New York City, gave them temporary accommodation, and connected them with the New York City Department of Homeless Services.
 They were given a place to stay in a homeless shelter in Manhattan.
 Kayode took work as a dishwasher and as an Uber driver in a rented car, while Oluwatoyin worked as a cleaner.
 (Note: By March 2019, Kayode was working as an Uber driver and as a licensed real estate salesman, and Oluwatoyin as a qualified home health aide.)Tanitoluwa enrolled in elementary school P.S.
 116.

 In October 2022, Adewumi and his family were granted asylum in the United States.
 This status allowed the family to remain in the US permanently and allowed Adewumi to travel internationally to compete in chess tournaments.